Crunch-io/webdocs/crunch/crunch_tabbooks.md

 On the left side of the panel, you can select which variables will be included as rows in a the tab book.
 By default all variables will be selected.

-On the right side, you can set the following options:
+On the right, you can set the following options:

 **Filters** – Select any filters that should be applied to the tab book.
-By default any filters you had selected will still be present, and you can add and remove filters as described in [Filtering Data](crunch_filtering-data.html).
-At this time you cannot create a new filter while creating a tab book; you'll need to cancel the export and create the filter you need.
+When you enter the export panel, any filters you had selected in the multitable analysis view will be enabled, and you can add and remove filters as described in [Filtering Data](crunch_filtering-data.html).
+If the filter you want to use does not yet exist, click "cancel" to close the export panel, create the new filter object, and then return to the export panel.

-**Layout** – By default each row variable will be shown on a separate Excel sheet in the exported workbook.
-Select **All variables on one sheet** to export the entire tab book on a single sheet; this can make it easier to navigate through the tab book in Excel.
+**Layout** – By default, each variable in the tab book is written to its own worksheet in the exported Excel file.
+Select **All variables on one sheet** to write the entire tab book on a single worksheet; this can make it easier to navigate through the tab book in Excel.

-**Table of Contents** – Set this to **Include TOC** to have the exported Excel workbook include a table of contents sheet in the front.
-This table of contents will contain a link to each exported row variable, which will link to the appropriate sheet or position in the sheet (if **All variables on one sheet** was selected above).
+**Table of Contents** – Set this option to **Include TOC** to have the Excel workbook include a table of contents worksheet in the front.
+For each variable in the tab book, this table of contents will link to the appropriate worksheet (or position in the single sheet if **All variables on one sheet** was selected).

-**Weight** – Use this dropdown to specify whether the tab book will use weighted data.
-By default this option will be set to your current weighting.
+**Weight** – Select a weight variable to compute a tab book with weighted data, or select "unweighted".
+If you had a weight variable applied in the multitable analysis view, it will already be selected when you enter the export panel.

-Click **Export** to begin exporting.
-For large datasets exporting can take some time.
-Once complete a **Download** button will appear.
+Click **Export** to request the tab book.
+For large datasets, exporting can take some time.
+Once the Excel workbook is ready, a **Download** button will appear.

 ![](images/TabbookDownload.png)

-Click **Download** to download the tab book as an Excel file.
+Click **Download** to download the Excel file.